pavansai-tanguturi/t-games/README.md

 - `solution` - View the complete solution
 - `new <difficulty>` - Start a new game (easy/medium/hard)
 - `quit` - Exit game

-### Battleship
-- Place your ships on the grid
-- Enter coordinates to fire at enemy ships
-- First to sink all enemy ships wins

 ### Text Adventure
 **Common Commands:**